 This recipe makes a stunning centrepiece for any occasion.
-The chocolate cake is light, moist and made with black treacle, so it’s dark rather than sweet - the perfect foil for buttercream made with Sugar and Crumbs Salted Caramel Icing Sugar.
+The chocolate cake is light, moist and made with black treacle, so it’s dark rather than sweet.
+The perfect foil for buttercream made with Sugar and Crumbs Salted Caramel Natural Flavoured Icing Sugar (or any flavour of your choice).
 And the sugar glass crown, while it looks really striking, is actually surprisingly easy to put together.
 Why not serve it as an alternative to the traditional Christmas cake?

 - Prep Time : 40 minutes

 - Caster Sugar - 130g (4 1/2 oz)